Preservation of meaning: Culture

-Physical preservation can also work to maintain spiritual and culture integrity of an object, especially in the case of musical instruments.
+Physical preservation can also work to maintain spiritual and cultural integrity of an object, especially in the case of musical instruments.
 At the violin museum in Cremona, Italy, nine instruments crafted by the Amatis, Guarneris, and by Antonio Stradivari are played ceremoniously six days a week – both to keep them in good physical, playable condition, and to maintain their cultural significance and meaning.
 From the island of Java in Indonesia, the instruments of the gamelan are treated with respect and reverence, and played on a regular basis to maintain their physical and spiritual life.
 They are played only for certain occasions and only by certain individuals trained in the art.
 They must also be handled and stored with care to be sure no one should compromise their spiritual integrity by stepping over them.
 Gamelan instruments can be found in museums throughout North America, but to accurately remain gamelan instruments, they must be treated and respected according to both their physical and spiritual properties.

 Collections

 Preservation of meaning is perhaps most relevant and recognized in museum collections, but this does not mean there are not key books and documents that are defined by their social construction as well as their physical existence.
 When a book printed on acid paper turns to dust, there is no doubt that it ceases to exist as book.
 However, when books are stacked on top of a Quran, or a Guru Granth Sahib is repaired rather than ceremoniously cremated, the spiritual integrity of these texts is compromised or destroyed, and the physical object is void of spiritual or cultural meaning.
 It may at this point actually cease to be what it had been previously identified as, at least in terms of its cultural or spiritual meaning.

-Admittedly, more work and research needs to be done in regard to preservation of meaning in the area of Library Science.
+Admittedly, more work and research needs to be done in regard to preservation of meaning in the area of library science.
 However, it is necessary for libraries and archival institutions to assess their preservation priorities in consideration of social and cultural meaning in tandem with physical attributes and informational context.
 Preservation and curatorial policies and activities can take into account how materials are housed, handled, repaired, or analyzed not just in terms of preserving physical qualities, but spiritual and cultural meaning as well.